University Apartments Housing Regulations

 Regulations regarding the possession, use, misuse, or distribution of controlled substances within or on grounds immediately adjacent to the University Apartments facilities include the following:

 a.
-Manufacture, distribution, dispensing, possession, use, or sale of, or the attempted manufacture, distribution, dispensing, or sale of controlled substances (including medicinal marijuana), identified in Federal or State law or regulations, which is unlawful or otherwise prohibited by, or not in compliance with, any University policy or campus regulations.
+The manufacture, distribution, dispensing, possession, use, or sale of, or the attempted manufacture, distribution, dispensing, or sale of controlled substances (including medicinal marijuana), identified in Federal or State law or regulations, which is unlawful or otherwise prohibited by, or not in compliance with, any University policy or campus regulations.

 b.
 Possession or use of drug-related paraphernalia is prohibited.

 c.
-Violation of any other regulation while under the influence of a controlled substance is considered an additional infraction of Housing Regulations.
+Violation of any other regulation while under the influence of a controlled substance is considered an additional violation of Housing Regulations.

 d.
-Inability to exercise care for one’s own safety, the safety of others, or the safety of property owned by the university or residents due in whole or in part to being under the influence of controlled substances is considered a violation of this policy.
+Inability to exercise care for one’s own safety, the safety of others, or the safety of property owned by the University or others due in whole or in part to being under the influence of controlled substances is considered a violation of this policy.

 a.
 Behavior that disrupts or interferes with the orderly functions in or around the University Apartments community is prohibited.
 Additionally, acts or behaviors that disrupt or interfere with others’ normal use of facilities or privileges are prohibited.

-c.
-Residents are responsible for the actions of their children and guests.
-Children must be appropriately supervised by an adult resident or their designee at all times.
+b.
+Residents are responsible for the actions of their guests and any additional occupants on their apartment lease, including children.
+Children must be appropriately supervised by an adult resident or their adult designee at all times.

 A.4 EXPLOSIVES, CHEMICALS, OR HIGHLY COMBUSTIBLE MATERIALS